-Understanding the human body
+Knowledge of the human body and technology

 Do you want to stay informed about important information about studying at TU/e and upcoming events?
 Then create an account in MyStart@TU/e!

 Together with fellow prospective students work on an assignment that matches the content of the program.

 Would you like to explore the TU/e Campus on your own?
 Experience our campus with the Campus tour.

 Visit our Bachelor Open Day and discover what the TU/e can offer you!

 How do you decide what to study?
 In the podcast series 'From student to engineer' our students answer these and lots of other questions.

 Online modules with videos and assignments to give you an insight into the content and level of a specific bachelor's degree program.

 Want to know more about our bachelors, masters, EngD or PhD programs?
 Watch one of our program videos presented by our staff and students.